linga66/memory-game/README.md

 # Memory-Game
-A memory game with React
+A memory game with ReactJS

 <p>